digital-asset/daml-net/README.md

   where <ver> is the version of the Ledger API the bindings are built for, as listed in the file `Directory.Build.props`.
 ```

-The nuget packages are only built for the Release configuration.
+Nuget packages are built for several of the projects and are placed in the `packages` folder, and a `nuget.config` will add this path to the nuget search process.

+Note that when making source changes and rebuiding, or changing releases, then the previous versions of the nuget packages will likely be in the nuget cache and dependencies
+will be resolved from there in preference to the `packages` folder.

+Therefore you may have to flush the nuget cache (for example `nuget locals all -clear` to clear the whole cache) in order to refresh the nuget cache.

 Release builds of all projects that have dependencies use nuget package references for the Release build, but project references for the Debug build to ease debugging.

+When running the examples with `dotnet run` it appears that nuget linkages are used if available.

 ## Prerequisites